fpimenta/microPanzerkampfwagen/README.md

 ![car kit](/images/robot_car_kit.jpeg)

 The car and ChipKit were powered with 3x 18650 batteries.
-Overall, excluding parts used for fixing everything and the chassis itself and some additional circuitry (relay, switches,...), the materials consisted in:
+Overall, excluding parts used for fixing everything, the chassis itself and some additional circuitry (leds, switches,...), the materials consisted in:

 **2x L298n motor drivers<br>
 4x DC brush motors<br>